 Starting later this year, all businesses will have to automatically enrol employees into a mandatory pension scheme.

+As an employer, you will have to set up an appropriate scheme and make a contribution for each employee.
+So what are the key considerations around this issue and how can this be made as painless as possible?
 It’s hardly news that people simply aren’t saving enough to ensure they have sufficient income to live the lifestyle they’d like to in retirement.
 But worse than that, some just aren’t saving anything at all, and as life expectancy increases, it’s a huge burden that the government has had to give serious consideration to.
 The Pensions Act 2008 introduces the enforcement of new duties on employers, being phased in from October 2012.
 The employer duties under this new legislation are far-reaching, namely:

 To set up and register a pension scheme suitable for automatic enrolment

 Automatically enrol certain workers (known as eligible jobholders) into that pension scheme

 Arrange membership of a pension scheme for certain other workers

 Make contributions for eligible jobholders and certain other workers

 Manage the automatic enrolment, joining and opt out processes

 Provide specific information to workers, pension scheme providers and the Pensions Regulator

 Keep records of how they have fulfilled and continue to fulfil their duties